 Types of competencies that employers seek include:

-Most managers spend over 75 percent of their time communicating, particularly as the workplace becomes more global, with teams spread across the globe.
-In order to make a positive impression, try to be as clear and concise as possible during the interview, and always observe proper tone and pacing to enhance the communication.
+- Communication skills – Most managers spend over 75 percent of their time communicating, particularly as the workplace becomes more global, with teams spread across the globe.
+In order to make a positive impression, try to be as clear and concise as possible during the interview, and always observe proper tone and pacing to enhance the communication

-Many competency-based interviews and selection tests focus on applicants’ problem-solving, analytical, and critical thinking skills.
-Again, the interviewer won’t necessarily want to know the outcome, but rather the right approach.
+- Problem-solving skills – Many competency-based interviews and selection tests focus on applicants’ problem-solving, analytical, and critical thinking skills.
+Again, the interviewer won’t necessarily want to know the outcome, but rather the right approach

-Those applying for team-based positions are likely to be asked about their teamwork competencies and ability to work well with other people.
-Therefore, sharing team working experiences and the outcomes will help give your interviewer more confidence in your ability to collaborate with others.
+- Teamwork – Those applying for team-based positions are likely to be asked about their teamwork competencies and ability to work well with other people.
+Therefore, sharing team working experiences and the outcomes will help give your interviewer more confidence in your ability to collaborate with others

-When asked to describe a situation highlighting your leadership skills, be careful to give examples in which you were able to persuade and motivate team members or you were able to clarify problems and make the right decisions.
-It is also important to emphasise your ability or experience in delegating tasks.
+- Leadership skills -When asked to describe a situation highlighting your leadership skills, be careful to give examples in which you were able to persuade and motivate team members or you were able to clarify problems and make the right decisions.
+It is also important to emphasise your ability or experience in delegating tasks

-Persuasion refers to one’s ability to convince other people to take a desired action.
+- Negotiating and Persuasion Skills – Persuasion refers to one’s ability to convince other people to take the desired action.
 Negotiating, on the other hand, is the ability to discuss with other people until a mutually beneficial agreement is reached.

 Selection testing refers to the method of recruitment in which applicants are asked to take tests, such as personality, ability or aptitude tests.